A small basement apartment gallery in Midtown Kansas City. MO.

 After a three year history of 8 exhibitions and 19 public events, the gallery changed hands.
 In 2013 resident and director Melaney Mitchell continued Rexroth’s mission focused on taking the genuine experience and interaction that happens at Subterranean Gallery and sharing it with the expanding audience online.
 She is currently an editor for Informality Blog a new online art and culture publication for Kansas City that will work in tandem with the exhibitions and programming at Subterranean Gallery.
 Informality aims to to enhance outreach in order to allow Kansas City artists to engage with the worldwide image and thought making community through social media.
 This increased discourse was focused on helping reshape the city’s art economy by importing collectors and exporting our work and dialogue.

 is a place that exists between the strange and unexpected histories of a basement domestic space.
 Midwestern suburban basements are usually filled with walnut wood panelling, old shag carpet, light up signs for Old Style beer, and stacks of now unused teal green Tupperware jello molds.
 The experience of art in that space, in lieu of ones own father's collected sports memorabilia, allows for a different kind of conversation.
 One that is more intimate and familiar, even though it is a gallery for contemporary art.
 It's a space of collaboration but more importantly a space for conversation.
-As I personally walk away from the project I realize that the part of Subterranean that I will be longing for is the conversation.
 The talk of art in Kansas City is the hearth of what makes a stark white painted basement apartment a wonderful space see and be with art.

 Rexroth's Transformation of Apartment B